+Additional Discussion Items

 Accident Reports/Owner Responsibility

 The boat owner is responsible for what occurs on their boat, even when they are not present.

 Offshore Operations

 Boat operators are required by law to safety extend help to other boaters in distress.
 Failure to assist is a felony punishable by fines and/or prison.

-Additional Discussion Items Fueling/Fuel Management

-Refuel portable tanks away from the vessel.
+Additional Discussion Items Fueling/Fuel Management Refuel portable tanks away from the vessel.

-- Close all hatches and openings before fueling. - Don't smoke while fueling. - Turn off engines, electrical systems, and any spark producing items. - Remove all passengers. - Keep the fill nozzle in contact with the tank and clean up any spills.
+- Close all hatches and openings before fueling. - Don't smoke while fueling.

+- Turn off engines, electrical systems, and any spark producing items. - Remove all passengers. - Keep the fill nozzle in contact with the tank and clean up any spills.

+Additional Discussion Items

 Fueling/Fuel Management

-After Fueling:

-Open all hatches and openings

-Check bilges and "sniff test" boat for fuel vapor

-Run blowers for at least 4 minutes before
+After Fueling: Open all hatches and openings Check bilges and "sniff test" boat for fuel vapor Run blowers for at least 4 minutes before starting engine

-starting engine

 Always use the One Third Rule

-One third of fuel going out

-One third of fuel for coming back

-One third of fuel as a reserve
+One third of fuel going out One third of fuel for coming back One third of fuel as a reserve

-Insurance Considerations

-Most States require proof of Insurance before you can register your boat.

-Coverage should include:

-Loss of, or damage to, boat

-Loss of, or damage to, equipment

-Liability Coverage; personal injury and property
+Additional Discussion Items-(time allowing) Insurance Considerations - Most States require proof of Insurance before you can register your boat. - Coverage should include: Loss of, or damage to, boat Loss of, or damage to, equipment Liability Coverage; personal injury and property Medical coverage

-Medical coverage